oakmac/tourney-nerd/README.md

 # Tourney Nerd

-A library for handling tournament logic for [Ultimate] tournaments.
+A library for handling rules for [Ultimate] tournaments.

 ## About